Mattlister/FilmDBMain/README.md

 * I'd like to say a huge thank you to Anna Greaves for helping me, seeing my determination and helping me with my project.

-* Thank you to Anthony O'Brien for his reassurance in my low points and for saying, "Don't worry about the level of commis, over 500 is fine!!" and for checking in and making sure I'm keeping my chin up.
+* Thank you to Anthony O'Brien for his reassurance in my low points and for saying, "Don't worry about the level of commits, over 500 is fine!!" and for checking in and making sure I'm keeping my chin up.

 * Thank you as well to Anna, Scott, Tim, Samantha, Hayley and all the CI tutors and support team who really had my back to help me progress with the project.

-  The Slack
-  community reviewed my code and pointed out issues/ offered advice to aide me in improving my sites to produce something greater and so I'm really grateful for their consistent support and it's good to know we're in this together.
-I'd also like to say thank you and acknowledge  for their help in regard to issues I had with my Javascript and JQUERY code.
-And finally, I'd like to say a big thank you to Anna Greaves and
-  Anthony O'Brien for their indepth code reviews.

 ### Disclaimer